cosmycx/ethereum-private-blockchain/README.md

 ```
 > eth.accounts
 ```
-No accounts are present, then create an account
+No accounts are present, to create an account:
 ```
 > personal.newAccount("passphrase")
 ```